semrush/intergalactic/website/docs/data-display/donut-chart/donut-chart.md

 ### Not available data

-If for some reason the data is not known or not available, show `n/a` in the legend and tooltip, use `--gray-500` color.
+If for some reason the data is not known or not available, show `n/a` in the legend and tooltip, use `--text-secondary` color.

 ![donut with n/a value](static/donut-na.png)